DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforecolumndelete_event.md

 ### Description

-@short: fires before a column is deleted
+@short: Fires before a column is deleted

 ### Usage